Skip to main content

 Bone Grafts Before Dental Implants: What You Need to Know

-Factors that may make bone grafting the right choice include advanced tooth decay, gum disease, and trauma to the face.
-The procedure itself involves the transfer of bone tissue to reinforce weak spots in its structure.
+Factors that may make bone grafting the best choice include advanced tooth decay, gum disease, and trauma to the face, but in any event the procedure itself involves the transfer of bone tissue to reinforce weak spots in its structure.
 Transplanting healthy bone tissue helps create a stronger overall structure that can more reliably support a dental implant.

 Why Might I Need Bone Grafts?